odoo/documentation/content/applications/websites/website/configuration/cdn.rst

 In the Odoo :guilabel:`Website` app, go to the :menuselection:`Settings` and then activate the :guilabel:`Content Delivery Network (CDN)` setting and copy/paste the :guilabel:`Zone URL` value from the earlier step into the :guilabel:`CDN Base URL` field.
-This field is only visible and configurable when :doc:`Developer Mode <../../applications/general/developer_mode>` is activated.
+This field is only visible and configurable when the :ref:`developer mode <developer-mode>` is activated.

 .. note::
    Ensure that there are two *forward slashes* (`//`) before the :guilabel:`CDN Base URL` and one